studentiz/comed/comed/README.md

 ## 🎯 Overview

 CoMed is a comprehensive framework for analyzing drug co-medication risks using a modular architecture that supports RAG (Retrieval-Augmented Generation), CoT (Chain-of-Thought reasoning), and Multi-Agent systems.
-This version addresses reviewer feedback by providing clear component separation, ablation study support, and true multi-agent collaboration.
+This version addresses reviewer feedback by providing clear component separation and true multi-agent collaboration.

 ## 🔧 Key Features